-On December 8, 2010, Alderon Iron Ore Corporation (formerly Alderon Resource Corporation ("Alderon")) earned a 100% interest in the Kamistaitusset ("Kami") iron ore project located in western Labrador by meeting all requirements of an option agreement between the companies.
+On December 8, 2010, Alderon earned a 100% interest in the Kami iron ore project located in western Labrador by meeting all requirements of an option agreement.
 In conjunction with its transfer of title to the project, the Corporation received 32,285,006 shares of Alderon (representing 44.6% of the issued Alderon common shares at the time of award) with a market value of \$86,847,000 at the time of closing.
 The Corporation also holds a 3% gross sales royalty relating to any potential future mining operations on the Kami property.
 The Corporation recognized a gain on the disposal of a mineral property of \$84,675,000 as a result of the exchange.